MouriNaruto/BenchmarkResultArchive/AzureStandard202602/ReadMe.md

   - Note: lscpu or something like fastfetch only report Neoverse-N2, the "Azure Cobalt 100" name is only mentioned in the Microsoft document.
   - Note: CPU frequency is measured by 7-Zip Benchmark.
-  - Note: It should be 64 cores with 64 threads.
+  - Note: It should be 64 cores with 64 threads in 64 vcpu instance.
 - OS: Debian 12 with Kernel 6.1.0-42-cloud-arm64 and GCC 12.2.0
 - 7-Zip Benchmark (Running by Himi Misaki.)
   - glibc allocator: [txt](D64ps_v6/7zb.txt)